 The Company has been awarded grants from the Walloon Region, a federal region of Belgium (the Walloon Region) and the European Union (the granting agencies) to fund research and development activities.
 The grants reimburse a percentage (55-100%) of actual qualifying expenditures.
 The Company periodically submits proof of qualifying expenditures to the granting agencies for approval and reimbursement.
-During the six month periods ended June 30, 2020 and 2019, the Company received funding under several grants which included no obligation to repay and two grants that include potential obligations to repay (RCAs).
+To date, the Company has received funding under several grants which included no obligation to repay and two grants that include potential obligations to repay (RCAs).